thestackcollective/front-end-curriculum/projects/flash-cards-eval.md

 *Fundamental JavaScript & Style*
 - Is all the code easily understood?
-- Does it conform to [Turing's Style Guide](https://github.com/turingschool-examples/javascript)?
+- Does it conform to [TheStackCollective's Style Guide](https://github.com/turingschool-examples/javascript)?
 These will usually cover location of braces, variable and function names, line length, indentations, formatting, and comments.
 How many errors or warning show when the linter is run?
 - Is there any redundant or duplicate code?
 - Is there any commented out code?
 Any console.logs?
 - Do the names used in the application convey intent?